telerik/blazor-docs/components/treelist/editing/incell.md

 # TreeList InCell Editing

 In Cell editing allows the user to click the cell and type the new value.
-When they remove focus from the input, the `OnUpdate` event fires, where the data-access logic can move it to the actual data source.
+When they remove focus from the treelist or current row, the `OnUpdate` event fires, where the data-access logic can move it to the actual data source.

 You can also use the `Tab`, `Shift+Tab` and `Enter` keys to move between edited cells quickly to perform fast data updates.
-In this case, the `OnUpdate` event fires for the last edited cell on the row (when you remove focus from the treelist, or when you press `Enter` to go to the next row).
 This lets the user edit efficiently, with few actions, like in Excel, while avoiding delays and re-renders from data updates that will break up that flow.
 Command columns and non-editable columns are not part of this keyboard navigation.

 #### Sections in this article: